gabrieldemarmiesse/PEP-draft-multiple-dispatcher/README.rst

   def mouse_event(x1, y1, x2=None, y2=None):
       ...

-Upon detecting the some_multiple_dispatch_mechanism decorator, type-checkers should infer that functions decorated with @overload will be executed following the PEP 484 rules for signature resolution.
+Upon detecting the ``some_multiple_dispatch_mechanism`` decorator, type-checkers should infer that functions decorated with ``@overload`` will be executed following the PEP 484 rules for signature resolution.
 Consequently:

 The body of functions decorated with ``@overload`` should not be empty.
-The final function's body, typically containing the logic in the traditional overload mechanism, should be empty.
+The final function's body, typically containing the logic in the traditional overload mechanism before this PEP, should be empty.
 Using ``...`` or a simple ``raise NotImplementedError`` would suffice.

 Backwards Compatibility
 =======================

-This PEP is backward compatible and has no influence on any existing working code.
+This PEP is backward compatible and has no influence on any existing working code, since the behavior of Python and the type-checkers does not change without the ``@multiple_dispatcher`` decorator.

 Security Implications
 =====================